ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

   - "It is important to have a set-up you can use for every project - so that it becomes as routine in your workflow as version control itself"
   - "pytest has a myriad of extensions that are worthy of mention such as Jupyter, benchmark, Hypothesis, tox etc"
   - "Testing is not only standard practice in mainstream software engineering, it also provides distinct benefits for any non-trivial research software"
-  - "Adding unit tests can verify the correct of software, but also its improve its structure: isolating logical distinct code for testing often involves untangling complex structures"
+  - "Adding unit tests can verify the correctness of software and also improve its structure: isolating logical distinct code for testing often involves untangling complex structures"
 ---

 ## Introduction